-In advocating the self-discovery model for understanding ourselves and others, Changemaker believes that the Changemaker Test can be used to develop groups of persons interested in learning about themselves.
+In advocating the self-discovery model for understanding ourselves and others, I know that the Changemaker Test can be used to develop groups of persons interested in learning about themselves.
 Oftentimes information about personality traits only happen when someone goes to therapy.

 Professional therapy is needed in instances of suicide, strong feelings of self-hatred, feelings of being alienated from others, feelings of worthlessness, people say that you worry too much, overly uncomfortable in social situations or having had recent crisis that isn’t getting better.

-Changemaker has included a list of statements that Tom Russ wrote to consider if you need therapy.
+Tom Russ wrote the following questions to ask yourself to consider if you need therapy.